Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell.md

 # Tizen Window System Shell

-The TZSH is an interface for manipulating windows of the sytem GUI services such as the quickpanel and the softkey.
+The TZSH is an interface for manipulating windows of the system GUI services such as the quickpanel and the softkey.
 It provides C libraries that allow you to control windows of system GUI services and get notifications about the state changes of each window within an application.

 Since, the system GUI service runs different process, all of operations of the TZSH are performed using the inter-process communication (IPC).
 It is needed to enable communication between system GUI service processes and separated user application process using the display server.
 The following figure illustrates a simple software architecture of the TZSH: